-General and administrative expense increased from $25 million in fiscal 2003 to $26 million in fiscal 2004.
-General and administrative costs were 9% of revenues for each of these two years.
-Almost all of this increase was due to increase in systems costs from $15 million in fiscal 2003 to $16 million in fiscal 2004, was primarily due to increased staff for field support and for customer needs.
+General and administrative expense increased from $25 million in fiscal 2003 and to $26 million in fiscal 2004.
+General and administrative costs were 9% for each of revenues for each these two years.
+Almost all of this increase was due to increase in systems costs from $15 million in fiscal 2002 to $16 million in fiscal 2003.
+This increase from fiscal 2003 to fiscal 2004 was primarily due to increased staff for field support and for customer needs.
 Systems costs were approximately 5% of revenues for fiscal 2003 and 2004, respectively.
 Other general and administrative costs remained unchanged at $10 million from fiscal 2003 to fiscal 2004.

 Income Tax Provision

-The Company's income tax expense for fiscal 2003, fiscal 2004, and fiscal 2005 were $10 million, $9 million, and $6 million respectively.
-The decrease in fiscal 2004 and 2005 resulted primarily from a decrease in income before income taxes from fiscal 2003 to fiscal 2005.
-The effective income tax rates for fiscal 2003, fiscal 2004, and fiscal 2005 were 38%, 37%, and 38% respectively.
+The Company's income tax expense for fiscal 2002, fiscal 2003, and fiscal 2004 were $9 million, $10 million, and $9 million, respectively.
+The increase in the income tax expense for fiscal 2003 and subsequent decrease in fiscal 2004 resulted primarily from an increase in income before income taxes in fiscal 2003 and a decrease in income before income taxes from fiscal 2003 to fiscal 2004.
+The effective income tax rates for fiscal 2002, fiscal 2003, and fiscal 2004 were 38%, 38% and 37%, respectively.
 This rate differed from the statutory federal tax rate of 35.0% primarily due to state income taxes and certain non-deductible expenses.

 Liquidity and Capital Resources

 In April 2003, the Company entered into a credit agreement with a financial institution to provide borrowing capacity of up to $5 million.
-In March 2005, the Company's Board of Directors authorized an increase in the credit agreement by $5 million, to $10 million.
-This agreement expires in April 2006.
+This agreement expires in September 2004.
 Borrowings under this agreement bear interest, at the Company's option, at a fluctuating LIBOR-based rate plus 1.25% or at the financial institution's prime lending rate.
-There were no borrowings under the line of credit at March 31, 2004 or March 31, 2005.
-The loan covenants require the Company to maintain a quick ratio of at least 2:1, a tangible net equity of at least $45 million, and have positive net income.
-The Company was in compliance with these covenants at March 31, 2005.
+There were no outstanding borrowings against this line of credit at either March 31, 2003 or March 31, 2004.
+The loan covenants require the Company to maintain a quick ratio of at least 2:1, a tangible net equity of at least $45 million and have positive net income.

 Operating Cash Flows